DarriPi/darripi.github.io/README.md

 Will do that in the console app where the user can type in the following 'ls experience' or 'ls projects'

+Problems and Issues to fix
+- Allow user to select textbox by just clicking on the app div